Haw Par Villa: History

 In 1988, Singapore Tourism Board took charge of the Tiger Balm Gardens and renamed it "Haw Par Villa Dragon World".
 The Haw Par in the park's name is based on the Aw brothers' personal names—Haw and Par, which mean "tiger" and "leopard" respectively.
 The dioramas and statues were restored, while plays, acrobatic displays, and puppet shows were organised and held there.
 The management imposed entrance fees but the high fees discouraged visitors, so the management incurred a loss of S$31.5 million over 10 years.
 The park management made a profit during its first year of operations after renovations in 1994, broke even in 1995, but started incurring losses over the next three years and was forced to provide free entries in 1998.
 In March 2001, the Singapore Tourism Board renamed it "Tiger Balm Gardens".
 The park is now open every day from 9 am to 10 pm (with last entry at 9:30 pm) and admission is free.
-The Hell's Museum requires an admission fee of SGD$18 for adults and SGD$10 for children.
+The Hell's Museum requires an admission fee of SGD20 for adults and SGD10 for children.

 Between March 2006 and March 2012, the S$7.8 million Hua Song Museum, which focused on the Chinese diaspora, operated within the park.

 In 2014, artists Chun Kai Qun, Chun Kaifeng and Elizabeth Gan, under the curatorial platform Latent Spaces, staged four exhibitions in the theme park's unused spaces.
 Their first exhibition, Nameless Forms, featured the works by the Chun twins, Darren Tesar, Sai Hua Kuan and collective Yunrubin, which respond to the place's defunct exhibition halls, idle pavilions and the materials that were left behind.